 - where the Ethics Committee has resolved that notice of a breach be published, in which case the name of the respondent may be made public

 - in the unlikely event that the matter advances to legal proceedings independent of the AusIMM process, where the identity of the complainant may become known as part of the discovery of documents process, or if AusIMM is directed by a court (or other legally empowered person) to make such information available.

-An annual Compliance Report detailing the activity of the Complaints and Ethics Committees is published in the AusIMM Bulletin in April each year.
+An annual Compliance Report detailing the activity of the Professional Conduct and Ethics Committees is published in the AusIMM Bulletin in April each year.
 The report contains information on the number and broad subject matter of complaints and the actions taken.